rsms/gotalk/examples/tcp/README.md

-This example operates over raw TCP connections and demonstrates all different kinds of gotalk messages, including streaming requests and results.
+This example operates over raw TCP connections.

 The two programs `server.go` and `client.go` are supposed to be used together: